znuny/Znuny4OTRS-GIArticleSend/README.md

 GI Article Send
 =================
-This package contains the functionality to send GenericInterface articles..
+This package contains the functionality to send GenericInterface articles.

 **Prerequisites**